peteroupc/peteroupc.github.io/exporand.md

 An algorithm that samples from a non-discrete distribution using PSRNs has the following properties:

 1. The algorithm relies only on a source of independent and unbiased random bits for randomness.
 2. The algorithm does not rely on floating-point arithmetic or fixed-precision approximations of irrational or transcendental numbers.
-(The algorithm may calculate approximations that converge to an irrational number, as long as those approximations use arbitrary precision.)
+(The algorithm may calculate approximations that converge to an irrational number, as long as those approximations are rational numbers of arbitrary precision.)
 3. The algorithm may use rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby), as long as the arithmetic is exact.
 4. If the algorithm outputs a PSRN, the number represented by the sampled digits must follow a distribution that is close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>, where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the position, starting from 1, of the rightmost sampled digit of the PSRN's fractional part.  ((Devroye and Gravel 2020\)[^3] suggests Wasserstein distance, or "earth-mover distance", as the distance to use for this purpose.)
 The number has to be close this way even if the algorithm's caller later samples unsampled digits of that PSRN at random (for example, uniformly at random in the case of a uniform PSRN).
 5. If the algorithm fills a PSRN's unsampled fractional digits at random (for example, uniformly at random in the case of a uniform PSRN), so that the number's fractional part has _m_ digits, the number's distribution must remain close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>.